Last Updated on 2022-07-08 by Joop Beris

 Thing 5: dismissed

 As expected, this article about 5 things atheists can’t prove is another one of those easily picked apart pieces of apologists’ drivel.
 I find it hard to imagine how such people convince themselves they have produced something resembling an argument or are “equipping” Christians to talk to atheists.
 Most atheists I know are simply going to roll their eyes at this and point the Christian to the nearest public library or the Internet.
-Tip: if your piece of apology quotes scripture, prepare not to be taken seriously.
+Tip: if your piece of apology quotes scripture or is simply a bunch of attempts to shift the burden of proof, prepare not to be taken seriously.